Ybakman/YoloV2-Trainable/README.md

 ```
 $ julia YoloTrain.jl train --batch_size 32 --epochs 20
 ```
 Batch_size = 32 and 20 epochs is suggested.
 When it is trained, it saves trained model as trained1.jld2.
-If you use this model for accuracy and display, simply use the argument:
+If you want to use this model for accuracy and display, simply use the argument:
 ```
 $ --choose true
 ```